I'm a student from Mexico 🇲🇽 who wants to learn more about the world! Love community, cycling, and reading.

 I'm a current undergrad student at Barnard College pursuing a double-major in Theatre & Human Rights, with a minor in East Asian Studies.
 I'm often asked why I’m studying such seemingly divergent fields.
 For me, these subjects go hand in hand: my diplomacy and human rights practice are informed by an empathy uniquely cultivated from my experience in the arts; my acting on theatrical stages is enriched by my understanding of what is happening on the "world stage."
 Mastering both mediums is my answer to the seemingly unsolveable divisions we face today.
 My work bridges these fields in an innovative, urgent and radical effort to highlight our shared humanity at a time we need it most.

 Hello!
-My name is Lily, and I’m pursuing a degree in psychology and music.
+My name is Lily, and I’m pursuing a degree in psychology with a minor in music.
 My research is interdisciplinary in that it includes psychology, cognitive neuroscience, behavioral studies, and music.
 I’m studying how listening to emotionally-intense music impacts the later ventriloquism effect, which is a measure of multisensory binding between visual and auditory stimuli.
 Then, I will investigate if this effect changes when the visual stimulus is imagined using visual mental imagery.

 My work is motivated by my deep interest in the interactions between visual mental imagery and mental health, specifically with flashbacks in post-traumatic stress disorder.

-In the future, my goal is to get an MA in music therapy to become a neurologic music therapist and a PhD in neuroscience to continue research.
+In the future, my goal is to get a PhD in clinical psychology to support mental health in developmental populations and continue research.

 Hi!
 I’m Kamtoya Okeke (she/her).
-I’m a rising second-year student at Columbia University planning to study Cognitive Science.
-My research is focused on destruction myths, stories which depict the end of the world, and I will explore how these myths reflect societal values and fears, as well as how they showcase the power of storytelling.
+I’m a sophomore at Columbia University planning to study Cognitive Science, focusing on Economics and Human Behaviour.
+My research is focused on destruction myths, stories which depict the end of the world, and I explore how these myths reflect societal values and fears, as well as how they showcase the power of storytelling.

-Feel free to reach out if you're interested in history and/or literature research, or just want to chat!
+Feel free to reach out if you're interested in literature research and/or narrative forms, or just want to chat!

 Ariella Lang